mcereda/dotfiles/README.md

 - chezmoi's configuration files format of choice is **YAML**, because I find it is easy to read, write, and merge in the code
 - files containing any private data shall be encrypted; see [encryption](#encryption) for details
 - shell-related files shall focus on performance as I am easily annoyed by slow prompts; see [shell files conventions](#shell-files-conventions) for details
+- applications fully supporting the [XDG Base Directory specification] (like `tmux`) shall find its files accordingly; [here][arch linux xdg base directory wiki page] is an index to simplify the check
 - host-specific files are looked for in a directory named as the hostname, inside the `$hostsDir` directory:

   ```golang